[ PILLAR 4 / HOW AI CHOOSES WHO TO RECOMMEND ]

 The PLB Perspective

-This is the question that built my current business, so let me answer it with no varnish: the engines are not ignoring you, they are unable to vouch for you.
 Every audit I run finds the same shape.
 The owner assumes a visibility problem, some algorithm withholding attention.
-What I actually find is a verification problem: twenty years of real expertise that exists nowhere a machine can check.
+What I find instead is a verification problem: twenty years of real expertise that exists nowhere a machine can check.

-I have come to see this as strangely good news, and I say that as someone who watched the old game up close for a decade.
+I've come to see this as strangely good news, and I say that as someone who watched the old game up close for a decade.
 SEO rewarded budgets and volume; whoever could feed the machine the most usually won.
-Recommendation rewards something different: being checkable.
-Clarity, consistency, and third-party confirmation are cheap in dollars and expensive only in honesty, which is why a documented small firm now regularly out-ranks famous competitors in AI answers.

 Cindy Anne Molchany Cindy Anne Molchany · Founder